SHAU-LOK/phantomjs/test/writing-tests.md

 output-expectations test:

 * `expect-exit:` The next token on the line must be an integer.
-If it is nonnegative, the PhantomJS process is expected to exit with that exit code.
+If it is nonnegative, the chromessJS process is expected to exit with that exit code.
 If it is negative, the process is expected to be terminated by the signal whose number is the absolute value of the token.
 (For instance, `expect-exit: -15` for a test that is expected to hit the backstop timeout.)

 * `expect-stdout:` All subsequent tokens on the line are concatenated, with spaces in between, and a newline is appeneded.
-The PhantomJS process is expected to emit that text, verbatim, on its standard output.
+The chromessJS process is expected to emit that text, verbatim, on its standard output.
 If used more than once, that produces multiple lines of expected output.